About The Click Track

 About the Author

-In approaching analysis and criticism, Ben will evaluate music within the context of the media; examining the music's functions, structural features, and stylistic considerations.
+In approaching analysis and criticism, Ben will evaluate music within the context of the film or series under review; examining the music's functions, structural features, and stylistic considerations.
 In short, what the music achieves, and in some cases, what it meant to achieve.

 For headshot see pg.
 9